idescat/visual/readme.md

 #### time
 String (optional) or array of strings (required).
 Time period or periods.

-Visual will treat the following string time formats using the *quarter* and *month* properties in [visual.setup.js](https://github.com/idescat/visual/blob/master/visual.setup.js): "20131" (first quarter of 2013) and "201301" (January 2013).
+Visual will treat the following string time formats using the *quarter*, *month* and *template* properties in [visual.setup.js](https://github.com/idescat/visual/blob/master/visual.setup.js): "20131" (first quarter of 2013) and "201301" (January 2013).
 Any other time pattern will be displayed untreated.

 #### autoheading
 Boolean.
 This determines whether the heading is built by composition from *title*, *geo* and *time*.
 If *false*, only *title* will be used as a heading.
 Default (*true*) is set in [visual.setup.js](https://github.com/idescat/visual/blob/master/visual.setup.js).